ISISComputingGroup/ibex_developers_manual/doc/Providing-Support.md

   1. Unable to connect to NDX via VNC
     - Check ping to the NDX, and to the NDH
       - If there are any issues with these pings, you can check DRAC.
 [Basic DRAC information here](https://stfc365.sharepoint.com/sites/ISISExperimentControls/SitePages/Getting%20to%20Instrument%20DRACs.aspx) and instrument [DRAC IDs here](https://stfc365.sharepoint.com/sites/ISISExperimentControls/Lists/Instrument%20Control%20Computers/AllItems.aspx).
 It is worth following the DRAC connections
-      - If you are restarting via the DRAC, using `power cycle system (cold reboot)` shoule bring the system back
+      - If you are restarting via the DRAC, using `power cycle system (cold reboot)` should bring the system back
   1. Wrong password entered too many times on anything other than NDX
     - We can't resolve this
 </details>